-In our previous paper, we reassembled this collection of approximate triangular representations to give an approximate equiprojectable decomposition of the Z_0 (which is an equidimensional decomposition).
+In our previous paper, we reassembled this collection of approximate triangular representations to give an approximate equi-projectable decomposition of the Z_0 (which is an equi-dimensional decomposition).
 That triangular decomposition can be regarded as an approximation of the decomposition that is obtained by exact methods.

-For the positive (n-1)-dimensional case, the witness set characterization (33) can be regarded as an exact, probability 1, non-algorithmic construction using exact complex arithmetic.
+For the positive n - 1-dimensional case, the witness set characterization, introduced by Sommese, Verschelde, and Wampler [30], can be regarded as an exact, probability 1, non-algorithmic construction using exact complex arithmetic.
 In addition an exact interpolation process can be given, leading us to:

 Remark 4.3.
-For systems with n variables, each such interpolating polynomial for each irreducible component of dimension n-1 constitutes a triangular representation for that irreducible component.
-In the equi (n-1)-dimensional case the single interpolation polynomial is also a triangular representation.
+Each such interpolating polynomial for each irreducible component of dimension n - 1 constitutes a triangular representation for that irreducible component.
+In the equi n - 1-dimensional case the single interpolation polynomial is also a triangular representation.

 The methods of Sommese, Verschelde, and Wampler, regarded exactly, generate enough generic points to exactly interpolate each such irreducible component by a single polynomial in the variables x_1, x_2, \ldots, x_n .
-In addition, by these methods a single interpolation polynomial can be obtained for Z{n-1} , ie. for the components of dimension n-1 in the equidimensional decomposition.
-In the case of approximate arithmetic, the zero-dimensional systems arising in the above process again require certification for convergence, and algorithmic certification (in the sense of Shub and Smale) is an interesting topic of current research.
+In addition, by these methods a single interpolation polynomial can be obtained for Z{n-1} , ie. for the components of dimension n-1 in the equi-dimensional decomposition.
+In the case of approximate arithmetic, the zero dimensional systems arising in the above process again require certification for convergence, and algorithmic certification (in the sense of Shub and Smale) is a topic of current research.